 Section 4.
-Student Interns
+Short-Term Employees

-The Sheriff may continue to utilize the services of student interns to assist and observe bargaining unit work in accordance with past practice and the Illinois Public Labor Relations Act.
+The Sheriff may continue to utilize the services of student interns or short-term employees to assist and supplement bargaining unit work in accordance with past practice and the Illinois Public Labor Relations Act.

 Section 5.
 Abolition, Merger or Change of Job Classification